Brand Name

 Indications and Dosages

-To treat life-threatening ventricular arrhythmias
+To treat life-threatening ventricular arrhythmias

 CAPSULES, TABLETS

 Adults.
-50 mg/kg daily in 8 divided doses (every 3 hr), adjusted as needed and tolerated.
-Maximum: 6 g daily (maintenance).
+50 mg/kg daily in 8 divided doses (every 3 hr), adjusted as needed

 Children.
 12.5 mg/kg q.i.d.